Psiphon-Inc/psiphon-automation/EmailResponder/FeedbackDecryptor/README.md

 # Diagnostic Feedback Decryptor

-This is a collection of services that monitor email and an S3 bucket for encrypted diagnostic feedback.
-They then decrypt and store that data, and then send an email with the data.
+This is a collection of services that monitor an S3 bucket for encrypted diagnostic feedback, then decrypt and store that data.
+Decrypted feedback is not emailed.

 ## How it works

-There are 4 services:
+There are 3 active services:
 * `s3decryptor`: Reads encrypted feedback packages from S3, parses and processes them, and stores the data in mongodb.
 * `autoresponder`: Reads mongodb to check for new feedback where the user should be send an email response.
-* `mailsender`: Reads mongodb to check for new feedback that should be formatted and emailed to the Psiphon team.
 * `statschecker`: Utility service that periodically sends feedback stats in an email to the Psiphon team.

+And 2 that no longer run:
+* `mailsender`: _Disabled_ in September 2026.
+It used to email decrypted feedback to the Psiphon team.
+It is no longer installed or run, and `s3decryptor` no longer queues feedback for it.
 * `maildecryptor`: _Defunct_.
 Feedback used to also come via email attachments, but this method is no longer used.